 Youth Mentoring: At Heights of Hope we believe firmly in investing into the development of our youth!
 We believe that having a positive, committed mentor can have a significant impact on the course of a child’s life, and run a mentoring program that currently matches about 40 mentors with youth from our neighborhood.
 Mentors commit to meeting once a week with their mentee, and our staff is continously providing fun, free, and creative activities that mentors and mentors can participate in!

-WHOA!: WHOA is our youth health and fitness program (and no, it doesn’t stand for anything other than WHOA!).
+WHOA!: WHOA is our community health and fitness program (and no, it doesn’t stand for anything other than WHOA!).
 This program is designed to combat some of the challenges of the inactive summer months, and to help address the concern of childhood obesity.
-Twice a week during the summer, our youth can participate in health and fitness activities, including rock climbing, soccer lessons, dance, tae kwon do, etc. Fitness lessons are taught, and all summer long kids train for a 5k that is run at the end of the summer.
+Three times a week during the summer, youth and adults can participate in health and fitness activities, including rock climbing, soccer lessons, dance, tae kwon do, etc. Fitness lessons are taught, and all summer long individuals train for the Heights of Hope 5k or 1.5 Mile at the end of the summer.
 Through this program, kids have the opportunity to earn a brand new pair of running shoes before the school year starts!

-Explosion: This winter, with the help and advice of some of the children in our neighborhood, we began a youth arts program called Explosion.
-Students choose a class (This session we were able to offer dance, basic guitar, cooking and baking, art fun, and strategy games), and over the next ten weeks work with teachers from our neighborhood and our partner churches to explore their creativity and learn new skills.
+Explosion: A community arts program designed to allow youth and adults the opportunity to explore their creative gifts and develop new skills.
+Students choose a class from a variety of options (guitar, woodworking, dance, photography, etc.) and over the course of ten weeks work with teachers from our neighborhood and our partner churches to explore their creativity and learn new skills.
 The session ends with an exhibition where the students are able to display their talents for their families and friends.
 We also encourage Explosion participants to showcase their talents at the Heights of Hope Fest.

-The Eastside Food Pantry: The Eastside Food pantry currently serves over 300 families from the Holland Heights Community.
+The Eastside Food Pantry and Food-Co Op: The Eastside Food pantry currently serves over 300 families from the Holland Heights Community.
 It is located in the basement of Calvary Reformed Church, and is supported by all of our partner churches.
 It is open three times a week and families are able to use it every two weeks.
 We are also in partnership with Feeding America West Michigan.
 The Food Co-Op is alternative option that currently serves 12-13 families who participate bi-weekly in a food sharing program.
 Each individual has responsibilities and pays a membership fee.
 The co-op meets as a group, has a time of prayer and encouragement, and then participates in food sharing.

 While many of our programs and activities are strong and well run, perhaps our greatest initiative is our desire to build healthy, positive relationships with people in our community.
 We want to become good neighbors and friends, people that can be trusted and leaned on during difficult times, as well as rejoice together in good times.
 We want to empower people to use the wonderful talents that God has given them, but that the world often ignores.
 And most of all, we want every person we come in contact with to know that they are valued and loved.